 - School Nurses rarely go on FT.

-- At least 2 weeks prior to FT notify school nurse of special health care needs.
+- At least 2 weeks prior to FT notify school nurse of your child's special health care needs.

 - Complete FT form.

-- Prescription medication unless routinely taken during school hours will require Dr.'s permission.
+- Prescription medication unless routinely taken during school hours will require a new Dr.'s permission.
 Pharmacy labels on medications are not considered Dr.'s permission.

-- OTC medication must be in original container with label intact and have written parent permission
+- OTC medication must be in original container with label intact and have written parent/guardian permission

 - No medication in baggies will be accepted.